China and Climate Change: Responding to a global challenge

 Associate Professor Jason Young, Director, New Zealand Contemporary China Research Centre

-Dr Rhian Salmon, Senior Lecturer, Centre for Science in Society, Victoria University of Wellington
+Dr Rhian Salmon, Senior Lecturer, School of Science in Society, Victoria University of Wellington